How to choose your F-ONE foil ? 37

 Range presentation & programs

-For this new collection, we based everything on aspect ratio.
+In our foil range, we based everything on aspect ratio.
 As we started designing and trying out high aspect ratio foils, we discovered they opened new programs and new possibilities.

 An AR of 5 is the most accessible and is recommended to learn how to foil.